Tis Kaoru Zamler-Carhart (they/them) is a singer, writer, medievalist, and composer/designer.

 Their artistic practice is reversible like an air conditioner.
-Sometimes it's forensic and pointed at dissecting an existing object: this is their work as a medievalist and music historian.
-Sometimes it is toggled to output and is used to make a design object: this is their work as a composer, designer, and writer.
+Sometimes it's forensic and dissects an existing object: this is their work as a medievalist and music historian.
+Sometimes it is toggled to output and making a design object: this is their work as a composer, designer, and writer.

-They have taught music history at Mannes School of Music and speculative design at Parsons School of Design (both at The New School in New York City) and medieval music and Latin at the Royal Conservatoire in The Hague.
-Their research interests include musical repertoires and/as multimedia design, trans(ient) identities, time travel, linguistics, Africa and its diaspora, textiles, intersectional experiences of gender, Byzantine and Late Antiquity studies.
+Tis currently teaches medieval literature at Eugene Lang College (The New School) in New York, and has previously taught in other colleges of The New School: music at Mannes, and speculative design at Parsons.
+Tis also used to teach medieval music and Latin at the Royal Conservatoire in The Hague.
+Their research interests include music and poetry and/as multimedia design, trans(ient) identities, time travel, linguistics, Africa and its diaspora, textiles, intersectional experiences of gender, Byzantine and Late Antiquity studies.